-- Construction activities within Little Chico Creek shall be limited to a work window of June 1 to October 15, or during a period when there is no flow within the BSA. - Disturbance to the channel and banks of Little Chico Creek and/or removal of vegetation will be kept to the minimum necessary to complete Project activities. - Portions of the bank of Little Chico Creek disturbed by construction activities will be restored to a pre-construction condition.

-- An erosion control plan that incorporates erosion control BMPs shall be created and implemented prior to the wet season (November 1 - April 1) in order to avoid sediment from entering into WOTUS. - All fueling and/or equipment maintenance shall occur 50 feet from all water bodies and riparian areas.
+- Construction activities within Little Chico Creek shall be limited to a work window of June 1 to October 15, or during a period when there is no flow within the BSA. - Disturbance to the channel and banks of Little Chico Creek and/or removal of vegetation will be kept to the minimum necessary to complete Project activities. - Portions of the bank of Little Chico Creek disturbed by construction activities will be restored to a pre-construction condition. - An erosion control plan that incorporates erosion control BMPs shall be created and implemented prior to the wet season (November 1 - April 1) in order to avoid sediment from entering into WOTUS. - All fueling and/or equipment maintenance shall occur 50 feet from all water bodies and riparian areas.
 Any chemical spill within the active channel of the Little Chico Creek will be reported to NMFS, CDFW and other appropriate resource agencies within 48 hours. - A spill prevention plan (SPP) and storm water pollution prevention plan (SWPPP) shall be developed and implemented by the contractor.
 Spill prevention measures will include stockpiling absorbent booms, staging hazardous materials at least 50 feet away from WOTUS, and maintaining and checking construction equipment to prevent fuel and lubrication leaks.
 SWPPP measures will utilize applicable BMPs such as use of silt fences, straw bales, and other methods necessary to minimize storm water discharge associated with construction activities. - The contractor should have absorbent booms available within 50 feet of the live channel during all in channel work to be further prepared for quick containment of any spills within or adjacent to Little Chico Creek.

-To compensate for direct permanent impacts to 0.04 acres of riverine habitat that may modify CCV steelhead critical habitat the Project proponent will purchase 0.04 acres of salmonid habitat restoration (1:1 ratio) and 0.08 acres of salmonid habitat preservation (2:1 ratio) credits at the Bullock Bend Mitigation Bank or another USFWS-approved mitigation bank that services the Project location.
+To compensate for direct permanent impacts to 0.04 acres of riverine habitat that may modify CCV steelhead critical habitat, the Project proponent will purchase 0.04 acres of salmonid habitat restoration (1:1 ratio) and 0.08 acres of salmonid habitat preservation (2:1 ratio) credits at the Bullock Bend Mitigation Bank or another USFWS-approved mitigation bank that services the Project location.

-No cumulative effects to CV spring-run Chinook salmon or CCV steelhead are expected with to the implementation of the avoidance and mitigation measures discussed above.
-It is uncertain if there will be future projects on Little Chico Creek that correlate with the timing of the project.
-No other projects within Little Chico Creek are known.
+No cumulative effects to CV spring-run Chinook salmon or CCV steelhead are expected with the implementation of the avoidance and mitigation measures discussed above.
+There are several bridge projects that are proposed over Little Chico Creek, including: